A gerbe-like construction in gauge theory: Appendix: Deformation of the super-symmetric harmonic oscillator

 \section{Appendix: Deformation of the super-symmetric harmonic oscillator}

-This section discusses the deformation of the super-symmetric harmonic oscillator on the quaternionic vector space $V_\HB$ used in \cref{ssec4:quat vb}.
-The original super-symmetric harmonic oscillator is described by the representation \cref{eq7:ssho2} of $Cl(V_\HB \oplus V_\HB^-)$:

-together with the Levi-Civita connection.
-For technical reasons, we need to deform this to data with a cylindrical end (which is necessary for $\mcalD_{\mscrV}^\prime + t \mbfh_{\mscrV}^\prime$ to become a family of Fredholm operators, using the notation from \cref{ssec4:quat vb}).
+This section discusses the deformation of the super-symmetric harmonic oscillator on the quaternionic vector space $V_\HB$ used in \cref{ssec5:quat vb}.
+The original super-symmetric harmonic oscillator is described by the representation \cref{eq7:ssho2} of $Cl(V_\HB^- \oplus V_\HB)$ together with the Levi-Civita connection.
+For technical reasons, we need to deform this to data with a cylindrical end (which is necessary for $\mcalD_{\mscrV}^\prime + t \mbfh_{\mscrV}^\prime$ to become a family of Fredholm operators, using the notation from \cref{ssec5:quat vb}).
 Before and after the deformation of the super-symmetric harmonic oscillator, we still provide a Clifford action $c$ of $TV_\HB$ and a section